 Once mixed, you can simply place a bit of the food in a shallow dish and add it to your gecko’s enclosure.
 Different commercial foods are designed to last different lengths of time before they should be removed and discarded.
 Most, however, remain safe and nutritious for about 24 hours.

-Accordingly, it is wise to introduce the prepared foods at night, when your gecko will be most active.
+Introduce the prepared foods at night, when your gecko will be most active.
 This way, your pet can enjoy the food while it is as fresh as possible.
 Remove the uneaten portion the next morning.

 How Do Crested Gecko Drink Water?

 Crested geckos meet their water requirements through a variety of ways.
 They absorb some water from the air while breathing, and they also obtain some water from their food.
 However, you’ll still need to provide fresh drinking water to ensure your pet remains well hydrated.